 This form should be used to record concerns about a young person.
-It should be completed as accurately as possible & passed directly to the Senior / Deputy Designated Person who should action & then file securely.
+It should be completed as accurately as possible & passed directly to the Designated Safeguarding Lead or Deputy who should action & then file securely.
 The school's child protection & safeguarding procedures should always be followed.